hamzaiqbal35/Fluxmart_Multi-Vendor-eCommerce-Platform/README.md

 - **Order Tracking**: Real-time updates on order status (Pending, Processing, Shipped, Delivered).

 ### 🏪 For Vendors
-- **Dashboard**: specialized panel to manage products, inventory, and sales.
+- **Dashboard**: Specialized panel to manage products, inventory, and sales.
 - **Order Management**: View and process orders specific to their products.
 - **Split Orders**: Multi-vendor order support handles split payments and shipping automatically.

 ### 🛡️ For Administrators
-- **Platform Oversight**: comprehensive dashboard for monitoring users, products, and orders.
+- **Platform Oversight**: Comprehensive dashboard for monitoring users, products, and orders.
 - **User Management**: Tools to suspend, ban, or verify users and vendors.
 - **System Stats**: Real-time analytics on platform performance.